Kabsa

-Kabsa (كبسة), also known as Makboos (مكبوس) or Machboos (المجبوس /[mɑtʃˈbuːs]/), is an Arab mixed rice dish that originates from Saudi Arabia or Yemen.
+Kabsa (كبسة), also known as Makboos (مكبوس) or Machboos (مچبوس /[mətʃˈbuːs]/), is an Arab mixed rice dish that originates from Saudi Arabia or Yemen.
 It is commonly regarded as a national dish in all the countries of the Gulf Cooperation Council.
 It can also be found in regions such as southern Iran and Gaza in Palestine.

 History

 The dish's origins are contested, with several theories as to its origin.
 It is believed that the Kabsa was prepared by Bedouin tribes who roamed the deserts of the Arabian Peninsula.
 They relied on simple and readily available ingredients: rice, meat (usually lamb or chicken), and a blend of spices.
 Another theory is that the Kabsa is inspired from another Yemeni dish, the mandi, a rice dish cooked with meat in a pit.
 A third theory says that the dish was inspired from the Paella, a Spanish rice dish that used to be prepared by the Andalusians.

 Over time, as trade routes expanded and new ingredients became accessible, variations of kabsa began to emerge.
 Each region in Saudi Arabia has its own version of kabsa.
 Despite these differences, the essence remains—the combination of rice, meat, and aromatic spices.

 In 2021, the Ministry of Culture of Saudi Arabia, announced an initiative to promote Kabsa as part of its national heritage.